Yagó Bellón

 Yago Bellón (born 28 August 1989) is a Swiss former association footballer.

 Primarily right-footed, Bellón operated in midfield or as a full-back.
 Despite playing the majority of his career in his native Switzerland, Bellón was once a player for the academy of English Premier League side Aston Villa.
-His twin brother Damian Bellón was also a professional footballer and is now manages a side in Thailand.
-Yago now works in banking sector in Switzerland.
+His twin brother Damian Bellón was also a professional footballer and is now managing a side in Thailand.
+Yago now works in the banking sector in Switzerland.

 Career

 Aston Villa

 Bellón signed for English Premier League side Aston Villa from local side FC St. Gallen in 2006, along with his twin brother Damian.
 However, neither managed to get further than Villa's reserve side and were both released two years later.

 Return to Switzerland

-Yagó re-signed for previous club FC St. Gallen where he remained for one season, playing in their under-21 side.
+Yagó re-signed for his previous club FC St. Gallen, where he remained for one season, playing in their under-21 side.

 At the end of the 2008–09 season, he joined FC Wil on a free transfer.
 Bellón made a total of 26 appearances for FC Wil, with 24 of those coming in the league.
 He dropped down a division to join FC Gossau in January 2011.
 In October 2011, he signed for FC Kreuzlingen on a free transfer.
 In September 2013, Bellón transferred to FC Tägerwilen.